Rights to use any of the digital imagery in my pages here are negotiable, and prints, special edits, resizings, etc. can be ordered.

 Since the paid work was mostly shop product and art portfolio work for painters and sculptors the extra kit consisted mostly of a Vivitar 283 flashgun which gradually acquired all possible accessories, a cheap auxiliary flash, plus the light stands and long wires for wired remote flash work.

-The new kit eventually became the next camera.
+The new kit I was earning money for eventually became the next camera.

 Minolta XG9 SLR camera.

 I continued to do small amounts of paid photography for friends to finance extra photography kit.
 I ended up with a fairly comprehensive collection of lenses, flashes, and brollies.
 I eventually shifted entirely to colour and stopped doing my own developing and enlarging.

 A coincidence of work and photography: I became a contract researcher on a digital photography robotics project at Edinburgh University, so I acquired a good grounding in the elementary basics of digital photography before digital cameras existed.
 (We got digital images by digitising the output of an analogue video camera.)
 I also turned out to be the only person who knew how to take good photographs of computer video screens, so I ended up doing occasional scientific documentary photography.

 Acquired Vivitar 19mm lens

 I have several old manual MD mount lenses for the Minolta XG9 SLR.
 I probably bought the Minolta 50mm f2 with the camera.
 Some time later I bought a Minolta 28mm f2.8 because I wanted to go wider.
 I soon discovered that I often wanted to wider than 28mm, and acquired a Vivitar 19mm f3.8, probably in 1983 (the lens barrel serial number indicates it was made in '73 or '83).
 That lens was sometimes reviewed as being very optically good for the money, that you'd have to spend 4-5 times more to get a better wide angle lens.